LiorSinai/liorsinai.github.io/_posts/2023-09-30-polygon-clipping.md

                 >
         </div>
     </div>
     <figcaption>Self-intersecting polygons.
-Left: correct answer.
+Left: correct answer because the self-intersections coincide with the main intersections.
 Right: incorrectly shades in the middle region and skips all actual regions of intersection.</figcaption>
 </figure>

 The implementation described here has the following limitations.
 1. It does not cater for holes in the polygon.
 (The original version had an extension for this case.)
 2. It can fail completely for self-intersecting polygons.
-(Extensions for this cas edo exist.)
+(Extensions for this case do exist.)

-It can work (no guarantee) if only one of the polygons is self-intersecting.
+It some special cases it will work if only one polygon is self-intersecting but there is no guarantee.
-But it struggles for two self-intersecting polygons.
+It will definitely struggle for two self-intersecting polygons.

 <h2 id="the-algorithm">2 The algorithm</h2>